What does retroactive jealousy mean?

 One way of understanding the experience of retroactive jealousy is; that the individual is projecting fears and experiences from their own previous experiences onto new relationships.

-- It may be that the person who experiences retroactive jealousy grew up in an environment where they were the second child.
+- It may be that the person who suffers from retroactive jealousy grew up in an environment where they were the second child.

 - They may have had the experience that mother or father preferred another sibling to them.